What do ILBers think of this?

 Will listen to when have finished book.
 Forgive me for using this thread as a sort of notebook.

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 22 October 2015 04:19 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Thursday, 22 October 2015 04:19 (five years ago) link

 Shit my Dad says, Musil edition: